 Legal Bites: There have been incidents when moral policing has overweighed the fundamental rights of Indian citizens.
 Whether it is the freedom of speech and expression or the right to life and privacy of an individual, India has had to face humiliation on a daily basis.
 Sir, where are we going wrong?
 Why is the Judiciary not as efficient as it should be.
 And why are law enforcers – the police silent in almost every instance when a mob or a lunatic takes the law in their own hands?

 Legal Bites: A country is not developed if its women don’t feel equal and safe!
 Kindly lay your opinions on matters of gender equality.
-It is already established in the Constitution that equality shall prevail among all and is also categorized as a first generation Human Right.
-Yet, even today, almost every woman in this country is a victim to a disguised misogyny.
+It is already established in the Constitution that equality shall prevail among all and is also categorized as a first-generation Human Right.
+Yet, even today, almost every woman in this country is a victim of disguised misogyny.
 Will this crude practice ever end?

 Maximum incidents against women are committed either by uneducated or incorrigible habitual offenders.
-And time is about to come in India, when every person is respected by each one of us without any gender bias.
+And time is about to come to India when every person is respected by each one of us without any gender bias.